KonradKurczynski/MLBC/synthetic_example.md

+# Simulation Example: Bias Correction in Regression with Generated Binary Labels
 This simulation example demonstrates the use of the `MLBC` package for correcting bias and performing valid inference in regression models with generated binary labels.